Curtis Lofton

-Curtis Tremayne Lofton (born June 2, 1986) is a former American football inside linebacker in the National Football League (NFL).
-He played college football for the University of Oklahoma, and earned All-American honors.
-Lofton was drafted by the Atlanta Falcons in the second round of the 2008 NFL Draft.
+Curtis Tremayne Lofton (born June 2, 1986) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Oklahoma Sooners, earning All-American honors.
+Lofton was selected by the Atlanta Falcons in the second round of the 2008 NFL draft.
 He also played for the New Orleans Saints and Oakland Raiders.

-Early years
+Early life

 Lofton was born in Kingfisher, Oklahoma.
 He attended Kingfisher High School, where he was a standout player for the Kingfisher Yellowjackets high school football team.
 A three-year letterman and starter, he also played fullback.
 He led his team in tackles with 168 during his senior year and 505 over his career, helping lead his team to the 3A state championship in 2003 and helping them advance to the semifinals in 2004.
 Curtis was coached during high school, including his junior year where he led Kingfisher to its first state championship, by Rick Vancleave, Stan Blundell, Mark Redwine, Larry Hart, and Doug Jech.
 He rushed for 12 touchdowns as a senior.
 Lofton was a Parade first-team All-American (2004), The Oklahoman All-State (2004), first-team coaches All-state 2004 and also nominated for the March of Dimes Oklahoma Headliners Banquet as one of the top scholar-athletes in the state of Oklahoma.

 Lofton also competed on the track & field team, where he was a 100-meter dash state runner up, running a personal-best of 10.73 seconds, and was also a starter on the basketball team.

 Recruiting

 Lofton was ranked as the No. 8 inside linebacker in the nation (ESPN.com), No. 2 in the Midlands (SuperPrep and Scout.com), No. 9 linebacker in the nation (Scout.com), No. 2 player in Oklahoma (Scout.com), No. 4 inside LB in the nation (Rivals.com) and No. 62 player in the nation (Rivals.com).
-He went to Oklahoma to play college football with the Oklahoma Sooners.
+He went to Oklahoma to play college football with the Sooners.